 Tip: When using a hand crank flashlight, it is best to bring it closer to your body.
 This way, the light emitted will not spread out, making it last longer.

 The Hand Crank Flashlight Is Portable

-This is another advantage of the hand crank flashlight.
-It has an ultra-compact design that enables it to be moved easily from one location to another.
+This is another advantage of the hand-crank flashlight.
+It has an ultra-compact design enables it to be moved easily from one location to another.
 The hand crank flashlight also can stay through adverse conditions, like in the case of natural disasters.

-Even hand crank flashlights which have multiple functionalities are also specially designed for convenience and portability.
+Even hand-crank flashlights with multiple functionalities are specially designed for convenience and portability.

 The Hand Crank Flashlight Is for Emergencies

 It’s important to remember that although it’s a good idea to have the hand crank flashlight, the device is primarily for emergencies, not your regular flashlight.
 Even though some include multiple functionalities, it remains an essential survival tool, as discussed earlier.

 The Hand Crank Flashlight Does Not Retain Enough Power